elit0451/Database-comparison/README.md

 > Average & Median

-The following graphs represent the Average and the Median for both databases.
+The following graphs represent the Average and the Median values (in seconds) for both databases.
 Since the time difference are significant from depth 3+, we decided to split the graph into 2, therefore, getting a closer look.

 <img src="https://waffleio-direct-uploads-production.s3.amazonaws.com/uploads/5b631124103d580013dcf6a4/125516c66e82c728ace21e0d46ed9893379182ba9bfcb945e611b2843b492d762a10e17132d0e12de61a79005a5948ae470a5644fdf1df2ff2e03d22884e17ff933c0120996048e6edc00db513bb29814e80b3bb8b48c0ec3827ee82875d73.png" height="70%">